harrystech/kontrast/README.md

 	end

 #### after_gallery
 Runs after the gallery creation step.
-The block provides a `diffs` hash and a `gallery_path` for you to use.

 	config.after_gallery do |diffs, gallery_path|
-		WebMock.enable!

-		# Report diffs to HipChat using the HipChat gem
+		# diffs is a hash containing all the differences that Kontrast found in your test suite
+		# gallery_path is where Kontrast saved the gallery
+	end

+#### before_screenshot
+Runs on every test before Selenium takes a screenshot.

+	config.before_screenshot do |test_driver, production_driver, test_info|
+		# test_driver and production_driver are instances of Selenium::WebDriver that you can control
+		# test_info is a hash with the current test's name and width
+	end

+#### after_screenshot
+Runs on every test after Selenium takes a screenshot.

+	config.after_screenshot do |test_driver, production_driver, test_info|
+		# same variables are available as with before_screenshot
+	end

+## Customizing Kontrast
+Kontrast's hooks allow you to insert custom functionality into many parts of the test suite.
+Here are some examples of how we use hooks at Harry's:

+### Integrating with HipChat
+Once a build finishes, we let HipChat know if Kontrast found any diffs using the `hipchat` gem:

+	config.after_gallery do |diffs, gallery_path|
 		hipchat_room = "Kontrast Results"
         hipchat_user = "KontrastBot"